 Lee’s earned the right to tell his story however he wants.
 Born into poverty in New York City almost a century ago, Lee scrapped his way through a series of odd jobs – delivery boy, obituary writer, newspaper salesman – during the Great Depression, then worked his way into the comic book business.
 His first industry gig?
 Filling inkwells for established artists.
 By 19, the ambitious and charismatic Lee was named the unlikely interim editor at Timely Comics, wrote on the Captain America title – a popular smash during World War II – and began dreaming up a roll call of comic book characters diverse in their powers, dramas, traumas, ethnicity, and need for a really good shrink.
 Indeed, the Marvel Universe is a veritable outpatient facility for the psychologically fragile – from the Hulk’s anger issues to Spider-Man’s adolescent anxieties – and the oppressed – the perennially harangued and exiled X-Men to the gruff and misunderstood Thing.
 This depth and breadth of characterization set Lee’s Marvel Comics apart from the work of rival companies during the tumultuous 1960s and 1970s, where the sturm und drang of Lee’s heroes reflected the nation’s own strife.

 If Marvel wasn’t necessarily creating high art, it was certainly echoing and influencing pop culture in a fashion that resonates even today.
 Several of the past two-decade’s highest-grossing films, from Spider-Man to Iron Man, X-Men to Fantastic Four, have been based on Marvel properties.
 (It’s not for nothing that in 2009 Disney purchased Marvel Entertainment in a $4-billion deal.
 As a former chairman of Marvel, stepping down in the late 1990s to create his own POW Entertainment, Lee will benefit from the deal).
-This fall, Lee – who maintains an incredibly active work and travel schedule – publishes Amazing Fantastic Incredible: A Marvelous Memoir.
+Lee – who maintains an incredibly active work and travel schedule – published Amazing Fantastic Incredible: A Marvelous Memoir in 2015.

 As for that superpower?
 Here’s Stan “The Man” Lee.
 Let him tell you.
 Listen closely: “Luck.
 Unfailing good luck.
 It’s the one superpower I always wanted, and I’m pretty sure I got it.”